Course Code: qio

 In this lesson, you'll learn how to customize your sales forms to give them a more professional look.
 You'll also learn how to utilize the class and locations feature when entering transactions.
 These features are optional but can be used to provide an extra layer of detail to your entry tracking and reporting.

-Some companies like to track not just overall profitability but also the profitability of a particular job, project, or customer.
-QuickBooks, has a Projects feature to track this information.
+In addition to their overall profitability, some companies also like to track the profitability of a particular job, project, or customer.
+To help make this easier, QuickBooks has a built-in Projects feature to track this information.
 In this lesson, you'll learn how to create and track the profitability of a project in QuickBooks.

 When it comes time to invoice your customers, there's no "one size fits all" approach.
 Some companies can avoid invoicing entirely, while other situations may warrant a lengthier invoicing procedure.
 In this lesson, you'll enter the world of progress invoicing.
 You'll see how progress invoicing is used in conjunction with the project tracking that was introduced in the last lesson.
 In addition to progress invoicing, this lesson is going to dive into the difficult topic of recording bad debts.

 In this lesson, you'll learn what QuickBooks's capabilities are for processing payroll.
 Intuit, the maker of QuickBooks, charges additional subscription fees to fully take advantage of processing payroll using the program.
 You'll also learn how to record the sale and redemption of gift cards in your business.

 In this lesson, you'll practice with recording both new and existing fixed asset balances.
 Since fixed asset balances are often large in nature, such as the purchase of a building, equipment, or a delivery truck, businesses may acquire a loan to assist in the purchase.
 You'll learn how to enter these loan balances, any related to down payment amounts, and payments on these loans when the time comes.